Eliminating Barriers to Care

-1) Register at the JRMC Clinic.
+1) Register at the JRMC Radiology, located at bay five.
 Remember to bring a form of ID and your insurance card if you have one.

 What if I have never seen my primary care physician?

 To receive your mammography results, an appointment and initial screening or primary care visit is necessary.
 Your initial screening can include seeing a provider at Central Valley Health or an OB/GYN at JRMC.

 What if my insurance does not cover the procedure?